Protecting Canning's heritage and history.

 If you'd like to go for a drive which takes in some of Canning's major historic landmarks, we have one mapped out for you.
 A hard copy map of the Historic Drive is available from all City of Canning libraries, our Administration Building and Woodloes Museum, or you can download the map.
 Historic drives incorporating other heritage locations in Canning are being planned.

 We hope you enjoy the drive!

 Built in 1871 on the banks of the Canning River, the heritage-listed Woodloes Homestead is the oldest building in Canning and one of the earliest designed homes in the Swan River Colony.
-You can learn more about Woodloes' history here.
+Learn more about Woodloes' history.

 The Homestead is opened by the Canning Districts Historical Society on the 1st and 3rd Sunday of each month (closed December, January and February).
 You can immerse yourself in memorabilia and Victorian times past.
 A reconstruction of the original Cannington Congregational Church (the Church with a Chimney) is also located within the grounds and the whole site is available for wedding ceremonies and similar functions.